philipturner/amx-benchmarks/README.md

 Testing 10 different configurations - increments of 128 between 256 and 1408, reporting fastest speed / optimal matrix size.
 Speed reported in GFLOPS/k for real, GFLOPS/0.25k for complex.
 Eigendecompositions will use \_2stage with the new BLAS, unless the divide-and-conquer algorithm shows a performance delta.
 OpenBLAS is accessed through NumPy.
 That may put OpenBLAS at a slight disadvantage; Accelerate is accessed through lower-overhead Swift bindings.

-TODO: Use ChatGPT to generate the benchmarking code for me.
-So far it produced this which seems good.
-Hopefully don't need GPT-4 for the task.
+TODO: GPT-3.5 generated the code below.
+Use GPT-4 to generate the profiling tests.
+Use the same documentation practices as pioneered in [philipturner/applegpuinfo](https://github.com/philipturner/applegpuinfo).

 ```swift
 // Command 1: Generate C code that calls into the BLAS library to perform the DGEMM operation.